Adrienne Anderson, Pharm.D., BCNSP, BCGP

 being recognized for his dedication and hard work in establishing the

-surgical pharmacy position.
-Dr. Mains is an active member of the OR Committee
+surgical pharmacy service.
+Dr. Mains is an active member of multiple hospital

 Natalie Mella, Pharm.D.

-then she completed her PGY-1 residency at Boca Raton Regional Hospital.
+completed her PGY-1 residency at Boca Raton Regional Hospital.
+Dr. Mella

 Jade Montejo, Pharm.D.

-Dr. Jade Diana Montejo is a Transitions of Care and Neurology Clinical
+Dr. Jade Diana Montejo is the primary preceptor for the Neurology experience

-setting with attendings and resident physicians to provide chronic disease
+and resident physicians to provide chronic disease management, polypharmacy

-for uninsured patients at the Florida Atlantic University Outpatient Clinic
+at the Florida Atlantic University Outpatient Clinic affiliated with the

-affiliated with the hospital.
-She also helps facilitate the hospital discharge
+hospital.
+She also helps facilitate the hospital discharge process by

-process by providing discharge medication reconciliation review and making
+providing discharge medication reconciliation review and making drug therapy

-drug therapy recommendations to improve patient care and help reduce hospital
+recommendations to improve patient care and help reduce hospital readmission

-readmission rates.
-Dr. Montejo's professional interests include cardiology,
+rates.
+Dr. Montejo's professional interests include cardiology, infectious

-infectious diseases, diabetes, and academia.
-She is the primary preceptor
+diseases, diabetes, and academia.
+She is the primary preceptor for Neurology,

-for Neurology, where her practice includes multi-disciplinary rounding
+where her practice includes multi-disciplinary rounding with the neurology

-with the neurology attendings and residents.
-She designs and develops
+attendings and residents.
+She designs and develops clinical pathways including

 Sigal Nadulek, R.Ph., C. Ph.

-Sigal is the Pharmacy Manager for the Center of Hematology and Oncology,
+Sigal is the Pharmacy Director for the Center of Hematology and Oncology,

 part of the Lynn Cancer Institute at Boca Raton Regional Hospital.
 She